ajaypeesa/DevOps-Interview-Guide/11. K8S/README.md

   - Ensure API server, kubelet, and etcd are properly secured.

-These questions provide a foundation to assess the understanding and experience of candidates with Kubernetes in a DevOps context.
-Depending on the depth needed, interviewers can further delve into topics or introduce more advanced concepts such as Custom Resource Definitions, Operators, StatefulSets, and more.

 ---

 # Kubernetes Networking and Security Interview Questions for DevOps